joelsernamoreno/arduboy_badusb/README.md

 7.- Compile and upload

-If you have any questions you can contact me by twitter: @JoelSernaMoreno
+If you have any questions you can contact me by twitter: @JoelSernaMoreno @ernesto_xload